Fletcher Steele, Landscape Architect

 Library of American Landscape History

-Karson’s book examines Steele’s childhood in Rochester, NY, training at Harvard, and apprenticeship with Warren Manning.
+Karson’s book examines Steele’s childhood in Rochester, New York, training at Harvard, and apprenticeship with Warren Manning.
 Covering more than fifty of his designs, her narrative integrates stories of Steele’s travels, writings, and close client relationships with rigorous analysis of his major works.
 As a result of increased interest in Steele, several of his most important designs have been restored.
-His gardens for Naumkeag (Stockbridge, MA) and the Camden Public Library Amphitheatre (Camden, ME), now considered masterpieces of American landscape design, are both open to the public.
+His gardens for Naumkeag (Stockbridge, Massachusetts) and the Camden Public Library Amphitheatre (Camden, Maine), now considered masterpieces of American landscape design, are both open to the public.

 “A book to give for Christmas, or as the grandest of house presents; it’s a book to keep as well. . . .
 [Karson] has written a wonderful read and, in doing so, has revived an entire era in all its detail.
 Intelligent, theatrical, infuriating, amusing—and loveable—Steele struts off the page, giving life to his own work.”